makimattila/makimattila.github.io/index.md

 My research is mostly theoretical, but it addresses questions that are close to practical issues.
 I am particularly interested in how incomplete information influences market behavior and optimal government policy.

-Microeconomic theory is fun, but I also like to wander through the streets of Helsinki on a sunlit summer night, marveling at the Art Nouveau façades and watching the waves of the Baltic Sea, perhaps accompanied by the majesty of Sibelius’ Symphony No. 2.
+Microeconomic theory is fun, but I also like to wander through the streets of Helsinki on a sunlit summer night, marveling at the Art Nouveau façades and watching the waves of the Baltic Sea, perhaps accompanied by the majesty of Sibelius’s Symphony No. 2.

 ## Working Papers